andrechalom/laravel-multiselect/README.md

 ```

 To provide initial selected options, pass a list of keys as the third argument.
 All keys in this argument are supposed
-to be in the options list:
+to be in the options list (but see "Advanced usage" below):

 ``` php
 {!!
 Multiselect::select('colors', $list, ['r', 'b']) !!}